 Excess home moisture mounts its attack on the property over time.
 It kicks off when moist air comes in contact with a cool surface, it can condense.
 The condensation comes about because warmer air, which can hold more moisture than colder air, so when warm air cools, the moisture in it has to go somewhere else, this somewhere else is a cool surface.
 The moisture then condenses to form a liquid, that is water which can then trickle to stain if it is a wall or ceiling, rotting wood over time, reduces its durability and slowly and surely destroys the structure.

 To correct and prevent the effects, hazards, and complications that excess indoor moisture proposes effectively, we would need to go down to the home and find out the reason your home may suffer from high levels of moisture.
 The causes are often multifactorial and you cannot just pinpoint a single effect.
 It can stem from the building materials, the location of the house, how old the house is, and so on.
 The frequently encountered findings in homes ravaged due to poor moisture control include:

-- Poor home structuring and construction is seen in increased permeability to moisture due to badly constructed foundations, infiltration of moist air through porous walls
+- Poor home structuring and construction are seen in increased permeability to moisture due to badly constructed foundations, infiltration of moist air through porous walls.

 - Poor ventilation.

 So how can we know that the home has excess indoor moisture as we do not have a 7th sense of some sort that can just detect it itself, hence some of the signs are: